AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> project --> custom build

 :menuselection:`Build --> Project --> Custom build`
    Display a text entry where you can enter any external command.
-This menu is very useful when you already have existing build scripts, make files, ... and want to invoke them from GPS.
-If the `SHELL` environment variable is defined (to e.g. `/bin/sh`), then the syntax used to execute the command is the one for this shell.
-Otherwise, the command will be spawned directly by GPS without any shell interpretation.
+This menu is very useful when you already have existing build scripts, make files, or similar and want to invoke them from GPS.
+If the `SHELL` environment variable is defined (to, e.g. `/bin/sh`), then the syntax used to execute the command is the one for that shell.
+Otherwise, GPS will spawn the command directly without any shell interpretation.

 .. index:: menu; build --> clean --> clean all

 :menuselection:`Build --> Clean --> Clean all`
-   Remove all object files and other compilation artifacts associated to all projects related to the current one.
-It allows to restart a complete build from scratch.
+   Remove all object files and other compilation artifacts associated with all projects related to the current one.
+This allows restarting a complete build from scratch.